Maternal death: Prevalence by country

 India (19% or 56,000) and Nigeria (14% or 40,000) accounted for roughly one third of the maternal deaths in 2010.
 Democratic Republic of the Congo, Pakistan, Sudan, Indonesia, Ethiopia, United Republic of Tanzania, Bangladesh and Afghanistan accounted for between 3 and 5 percent of maternal deaths each.
-These ten countries combined accounted for 60% of all the maternal deaths in 2010 according to the United Nations Population Fund report.
+These ten countries combined accounted for 60% of all the maternal deaths in 2010, according to the United Nations Population Fund report.
 Countries with the lowest maternal deaths were Greece, Iceland, Poland, and Finland.

-In 2017, countries in Southeast Asia and Sub-Saharan Africa account for approximately 86% of all maternal deaths worldwide.
+In 2017, countries in Southeast Asia and Sub-Saharan Africa accounted for approximately 86% of all maternal deaths worldwide.
 As of 2020, Sub-Saharan African countries such as South Sudan, Chad, and Nigeria had the highest maternal deaths per 100,000 live births.
 Since 2000, Southeast Asian countries have seen a significant decrease in maternal mortality of almost 60%.
 Sub-Saharan Africa also saw an almost 40% decrease in maternal mortality between 2000 and 2017.

 The maternal mortality ratio (MMR) is the annual number of female deaths per 100,000 live births from any cause related to or aggravated by pregnancy or its management (excluding accidental or incidental causes).